 EDCI 499 Workshops, Clinics, and Institutes (1-6) Repeatable to 6 credits.
-The following types of educational enterprise may be scheduled under this course heading; workshops conducted by the College of Education (or developed cooperatively with other course listing; clinical experiences in pupil testing centers, reading clinics, speech therapy laboratories, and special education centers; institutes developed around specific topics or problems and intended for designated groups such as school superintendents, principals and supervisors.
+The following types of educational enterprise may be scheduled under this course heading: workshops conducted by the College of Education (or developed cooperatively with other colleges and universities) and not otherwise covered in the present course listing: clinical experiences in pupil testing centers, reading clinics, speech therapy laboratories, and special education centers; institutes developed around specific topics or problems and intended for designated groups such as school superintendents, principals and supervisors.

-EDCP -- Education Counseling and Personnel Services
+EDCP-Education Counseling and Personnel Services